Meike-K/hello_genomics_calc_py36/README.md

 play "Lego"-like interface for your app.

 Let's assume your application gets the ID `UUID2` in the FASTGenomics runtime and runs after UUID1 and before UUID3.
-Then you can have access every output of UUID1 but not UUID3 because it needs your output to run.
+Hence you can have access to every output of UUID1 but not UUID3 because it needs your output to run.
 In the following section we describe how to access output-data from other applications or have access to the dataset.

 The best method to test, if your application can be part of a workflow is by running it with sample data with the